Suffragette penny: Recovery

-One coin, which was uncovered by a detectorist at Rievaulx Abbey, Yorkshire in the 1980s, has a hole through it and was likely worn as a pendant at some point.
-It is also the latest of the coins, minted in 1913, which gives the likely date of defacement, as most suffragette activity ceased with the outbreak of World War I the following year.
+One coin, which was uncovered by a detectorist at Rievaulx Abbey, Yorkshire in the 1980s, has a hole through it and was likely worn as a pendant, or on a watch-chain or even a bracelet, during the object's use.
+Its presence there might be potentially connected to a recruitment rally for the Yorkshire Hussars that took place there in September 1914.
+The commander of the regiment was Viscount Helmsley, who was an outspoken opponent of women's suffrage.
+This example is also the latest of the coins, minted in 1913, which gives a likely date of defacement, as most suffragette activity ceased with the outbreak of World War I the following year.